spiwokv/FlyingGaussianTutorial/README.md

 ```bash
 R --no-save < getfes.R
 ```
 (they start by `fes001.png`).
-Evolution of the bias potential can be visualized by [this script](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/R/getbias.R):
+Evolution of the bias potential can be visualized by [this R script](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/R/getbias.R):
 ```bash
 R --no-save < getbias.R
 ```